From pinned billiard balls to partial differential equations: Introduction

 \section{Introduction}

 This paper is concerned with the evolution of pseudo-velocities of ``pinned billiard balls'' introduced in \cite{fold}.
 Pinned billiard balls do no move but they have pseudo-velocities which evolve according to the usual totally elastic collision laws for velocities of moving balls.
-We take first steps towards what looks like a hard project on a specific hydrodynamic limit model and the corresponding nonlinear partial differential equations.
+We will take a step towards an ``approximate'' hydrodynamic limit model and the corresponding nonlinear partial difference equations.
 In Section \ref{a9.1} we describe the pinned billiard balls model in detail, we present a conjecture stating its large scale behavior (modulated white noise hypothesis), we derive partial difference equations for the parameters of modulated white noise, and we indicate how partial difference equations lead to nonlinear partial differential equations.
 Section \ref{a9.2} is devoted to numerical results supporting the modulated white noise hypothesis.
-Section \ref{a9.5} contains the discussion of the basic properties of the PDEs informally derived in Remark \ref{a17.1}.
-Sections \ref{a17.2} and \ref{a9.4} contain proofs of the main rigorous mathematical results of this paper.
-The first of these sections is devoted to partial difference equations while the second one is devoted to partial differential equations.
+Section \ref{a9.5} contains the discussion of the basic properties of the PDEs informally derived in Remark \ref{a17.1} and ends with the discussion of some hydrodynamic limit results in the literature.
+Section \ref{a17.2} contains the proof of the main rigorous mathematical result of this paper on partial difference equations.